 Genetic factors play a role in how well a person is able to absorb and use vitamin D in/from their bloodstream (29, 30).

-How long it takes to improve focus and memory problems caused by the low vitamin D levels?
+How long does it take to improve focus and memory problems caused by vitamin D deficiency?

 If your vitamin D levels are low, it might take some time to improve them.
 You can retest yourself after 5–6 weeks of taking vitamin D — at that time you should see improvement in your vitamin D levels ().